phomc/tensai/specs/Keybinding API.md

 - Key capture must be under player control
 - Data transfer must be secure and reliable

+## Terminology

+- Key: In Tensai, a key can be either a keyboard key or a mouse button
+- Press (Press Down): To hold down a key
+    + Mouse Down: a mouse button is pressed
+    + Key Down: a key is pressed
+- Release (Press Up): No longer hold down a key
+    + Mouse Up: a mouse button is released
+    + Key Up: a key is released
+- A click = Mouse Down + Mouse Up
+- GLFW Key code: A number identifier tagged to a key (assigned by GLFW)
+    + The code of a keyboard key and a mouse button can be identical
+    + The key category is used to distinguish key types
+- (Tensai) Key code: A number identifier tagged to a key (assigned by Tensai)
+    + The code of a keyboard key and a mouse button is always different
+    + Tensai does not use key category
+    + The first `1 << 9` elements of the list belong to keyboard keys
+    + The rest belongs to mouse buttons
+- Key combo (Key combination): Consists of multiple keys

 ## Networking

 ### Packet identifier (PID)